 Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the convention.
 The following categories will apply for the 2016 AICon AMV competition:

 Action and/or Upbeat

-Best in theme: This years theme is Time travel/19th Century.
+- Best in theme: This year’s theme is SPORTS.
 Theme is completely optional, just gives another category to enter, if you’re not sure your AMV is in theme we will add that category to your entry as we see fit.

 Submissions must be in digital format only (no VHS submissions will be accepted).
-All AMV’s will be tested apon recieval and if any issues with codecs etc, you will be asked to make any neccessary changes and submit again.
-The earlier you get your entry in, the more time we have to fix any problems
+All AMVs will be tested upon being received and if any issues with codecs etc., you will be asked to make any necessary changes and submit again.
+The earlier you get your entry in, the more time we have to fix any problems.

 Please include the following details when submitting (via email to email@example.com) your video to the AICon AMV Competition:

 - Studio (optional)

 - Intention to attend the convention (I will be attending/I won’t be attending/I may be attending)

 - And for each video entered include the following information: